Kaisha (The Sopranos)

 "Kaisha" is the 77th episode of the HBO television drama series The Sopranos and the 12th episode of the sixth season.
 It served as the midseason finale to the first part of Season 6, which HBO broadcast in two parts.
-The episode was written by executive producer Terence Winter, series creator/executive producer David Chase and co-executive producer Matthew Weiner, and directed by longtime series director Alan Taylor, and originally aired in the United States on June 4, 2006.
-Its premiere garnered 8.9 million American viewers.
+The episode was written by executive producer Terence Winter, series creator/executive producer David Chase and co-executive producer Matthew Weiner, and directed by longtime series director Alan Taylor, and originally aired in the United States on June 4, 2006, with nearly nine million viewers.
+However, this episode became the least viewed season finale of any Sopranos season, and critical reception was mixed.